valentynkt/BackendGarden/content/notes/Backends for Frontends pattern.md

 ## Summary

 > [!summary]
-> The Backends for Frontends pattern is a strategic approach to developing frontend-specific backends in microservices architectures.
+> The Backends for Frontends pattern is a strategic approach to developing frontend-specific backends in [[Microservices Architecture Pattern|microservices]] architectures.
 By tailoring backend services to specific frontends, organizations can enhance performance, streamline development processes, and offer a customized user experience across all platforms